 ESIGELEC Kubernetes 2025 Recap

-Designing and evolving a Kubernetes course for engineer students.
+Designing and evolving a Kubernetes course for engineering students.

 Introduction

 Recently, I taught a course on Kubernetes at ESIGELEC.
 This is a 20-hour module for 25 engineering students majoring in the Digital Services Engineering (Ingenieurie des Services du Numerique).
-I want to create this document to outline some thoughts on this module.
+It was such a privilege for me to return to school and share my passion for infrastructure with students.
+In this blog post, I would like to outline some thoughts on this module.

 This module lasts for 20 hours.
 It consists of five chapters, each lasting 4 hours, including 1 hour of lecture and 3 hours of lap session.
-In this module, we discuss containerizing applications with Docker, the key components of a Kubernetes cluster, and then delve deeper into workload deployment, networking, configuration, and storage.
+In this module, we discuss containerizing applications with Docker, the key components of a Kubernetes cluster, and then delve into workload deployment, networking, configuration, and storage in greater detail.

 Spring Pet Clinic